-- 4. The grant of financial assistance must be limited, both as to amount and duration, by agreement in writing between the [division] agency which provides child welfare services and the adoptive parents.
-The agreement does not become effective until the entry of the order of adoption. - 5.
+- (I) That they may be eligible for a grant of financial assistance pursuant to this section; and - (II) The manner in which to apply for such financial assistance; and - (2) Assist the proposed adoptive parents in applying for and satisfying any other prerequisites necessary to obtain a grant of financial assistance pursuant to this section and any other relevant subsidies and services which may be available. - 3.
+The [division] agency which provides child welfare services may grant financial assistance for attorney's fees in the adoption proceeding, for maintenance and for preexisting physical or mental conditions to the adoptive parents of a child with special needs out of money provided for that purpose if the [administrator of the division] head of the agency which provides child welfare services or his designee has reviewed and approved in writing the grant of financial assistance. - 4.
+The grant of financial assistance must be limited, both as to amount and duration, by agreement in writing between the [division] agency which provides child welfare services and the adoptive parents.
+Such an agreement must not become effective before the entry of the order of adoption. - 5.
 Any grant of financial assistance must be reviewed and evaluated at least once annually by the [division.] agency which provides child welfare services.
 The evaluation must be presented for approval to the [administrator of the division.] head of the agency which provides child welfare services or his designee.
 Financial assistance must be discontinued immediately upon written notification to the adoptive parents by the [division] agency which provides child welfare services that continued assistance is denied. - 6.
 All financial assistance provided under this section ceases immediately when the child attains majority, becomes self-supporting, is emancipated or dies, whichever occurs first. - 7.
 Neither a grant of financial assistance pursuant to this section nor any discontinuance of such assistance affects the legal status or respective obligations of any party to the adoption. - 8.
+A court shall waive all court costs of the proposed adoptive parents in an adoption proceeding for a child with special needs if the [division] agency which provides child welfare services or child-placing agency consents to the adoption of such a child pursuant to this section. - 9.
 The division, in consultation with each agency which provides child welfare services, shall adopt regulations regarding eligibility for and the procedures for applying for a grant of financial assistance pursuant to this section. - Sec.
 13. NRS 127.220 is hereby amended to read as follows: - 127.220 As used in NRS 127.220 to 127.310, inclusive, unless the context otherwise requires: - 1.
-"Agency which provides child welfare services" has the meaning ascribed to it in NRS 432B.030. - 2.
-"Arrange the placement of a child" means to make preparations for or bring about any agreement or understanding concerning the adoption of a child. - [2.]
+"Agency which provides child welfare services" has the meaning ascribed to it in NRS 432B.030.

+- 2. "Arrange the placement of a child" means to make preparations for or bring about any agreement or understanding concerning the adoption of a child. - [2.]
 3. "Child-placing agency" means [the division or] a nonprofit corporation organized pursuant to chapter 82 of NRS, and licensed by the division to place children for adoption or permanent free care. - [3.]
-4. "Person" includes a hospital. - [4.]
-5. "Recommend the placement of a child" means to suggest to a flicensed child-placing agency that a prospective adoptive parent be allowed to adopt a specific child, born or in utero. - Sec.
+4. "Person" includes a hospital. - (4.)
+5. "Recommend the placement of a child" means to suggest to a prospective adoptive parent be allowed to adopt a specific child, born or in utero. - Sec.
 14. NRS 127.230 is hereby amended to read as follows: - 127.230 1.
-The division shall:

-- (a) Establish reasonable minimum standards for child-placing agencies. - (b) [Adopt regulations] In consultation with each agency which provides child welfare services, adopt: - (1) Regulations concerning the operation of an agency which provides child welfare services and child-placing agencies.
+The division shall: - (a) Establish reasonable minimum standards for child-placing agencies. - (b) [Adopt regulations] In consultation with each agency which provides child welfare services, adopt: - (1) Regulations concerning the operation of an agency which provides child welfare services and child-placing agencies.